Are you or a loved one looking for a sober living program?Sober living Home (424) 242-1130

 Being able to attend concerts and festivals while sober is a hard-won privilege.
 People who are actively immersed in the cycle of drug abuse will find it very difficult to walk into a concert without picking up some drugs.
 Even people with a few weeks sober under their belt will find it difficult unless they have a strong program of recovery that they can rely upon.

 Design for Recovery is a sober living that not only helps addicts quit using substances over the long term, but also helps them relearn how to live their lives.
-House managers work with addicts to improve their well being and tackle underlying issues that affect addiction.
+House managers support residents in daily routines and building healthy habits during residency.
 Over the course of their residency, recovering addicts at Design for Recovery grow and develop as human individuals.

 By the end of your stay, you’ll have dozens of people with whom you can attend concerts.